 Are you able to use loans for rent payments?

-Yes, you can use loans for rent payments.
+Yes, you can use rent loans for payments.
 You may want to examine all your options before you do, though.
 Personal loans carry fees and interest, and if you miss payments, you can drag down your credit score.

 Is it hard to get a loan for rent payments?